 - Legible, concise, straight to the point answers are essential to keep within the exam time limit.

 - No long sentences or paragraphs needed – bullet points are fine.
+In the current computer-based exams, using the hyphen (“-”) sign is fine as a bullet point.

 - Keep your answers short yet understandable.
 This is because answers are graded only on content, not on language or style.